 Looking for the best apples for apple pie?
-If you’re putting in the effort to make homemade pie filling, its worth taking the time to select the right apple varieties.
+If you’re putting in the effort to make homemade pie filling, it’s worth taking the time to select the right culinary baking apple varieties.

-The best apples for apple pie are firm, tart varieties with depth of flavour that also hold their shape well when baked.
-Great apple varieties for apple pie filling include Northern Spy, Bramley’s, Calville, Braeburn, Granny Smith, and Honeycrisp.
-Choose individual apples picked at the peak of ripeness and use them before their natural acidity starts to decline.
+The best apples for apple pie are firm, tart varieties with a complex depth of flavor that also hold their shape well when baked in the oven.
+Great apple varieties for apple pie filling include Northern Spy, Honeycrisp, Granny Smith, and Braeburn.
+Choose individual apples picked at the crisp peak of ripeness and use them in your baking before they soften in storage.

 Some foodies like to make apple pie with a single variety, while other chefs love creating a custom blend with different types of apples.
-There’s so much to discuss about the best apples for apple pie!
-Read on to learn all about the best types available at the grocery store, farmers market, and specialty orchards.
+Read on to learn all about the best types available at the grocery store, farmers’ market, and specialty orchards.

 “It’s best to use a variety of apples in apple pie.
 I always recommend using half tart and half sweet.
 I love tart Granny Smith apples paired with a sweet variety such as Pink Lady, Honeycrisp, Jazz, and/or Fuji.”Deep Dish Apple Pie, by Sally’s Baking Addiction